kailash-manasarovar/statement/docs/timeline/2023/december.md

 !!! danger "UPDATE: These two men, in fact, look completely different!"
     - This is very difficult to figure out; I believe due to being continually drugged and sedated in my home without my knowledge.
     - It's curious that I thought the man I saw outside the tunnel was the trumpet teacher's twin brother.
-    - I believed this for over a year.
+    - I believed this for over a year, and it was constantly repeated and reaffirmed online.
     - When I got my mind back, from around March 2025, and after I looked over some of the photos online that I posted in [protagonists](../../crimes/protagonists.md#vidal-sastre-sanchez-hornero), I recognize *at least* two men of interest, but there may be more.
     - I talk about this in [the protagonists section](../../crimes/protagonists.md#the-other-trumpet-teacher).
-    - I realize now there are at least three men I would recognize as "the trumpet teacher" who came to teach classes on a Monday night at Dénia conservatory between 28th November 2022 and 12th June 2023.
+    - TI would recognize these men as "the trumpet teacher" who came to teach classes on a Monday night at Dénia conservatory between 28th November 2022 and 12th June 2023.

     ![tt1](../../content/images/hornero/hh1.png)
     ![tt2](../../content/images/hornero/hh2.png)